Getting your free credit report and score

 Why should you view your free credit report?

-Experian’s free credit reports were designed to help you keep up to date with your financial status by doing a credit bureau check.
+Experian’s free credit reports were designed to help you keep up to date with your financial status by doing a Credit Bureau check.
 With helpful tips and easy steps, you can now get your finances in order.

 Where does the information on your credit report come from?

 The data included in Experian’s free credit reports comes from credit providers you have borrowed from.
-Whether it’s a clothing account, a loan from the bank, or cell phone contract, all credit data gets sent to registered credit bureaus, like Experian, which enables credit bureaus to do credit bureau checks.
+Whether it’s a clothing account, a loan from the bank, or cell phone contract, all credit data gets sent to registered Credit Bureaus, like Experian, which enables Credit Bureaus to do Credit Bureau checks.

-We have included quick tips to explain the data and give advice on how to better manage your credit.
+We have included quick tips to explain the data and give you advice on how to better manage your credit.
 On the dashboard, you will be able to see an overview of your credit report – you don’t need to spend hours sifting through a lot of data.

-The free credit check platform includes:
+Experian’s free platform application includes:

 • Your personal details